christheblog/problems-frege/README.md

 ## Description

-This project will contains some small problems that I enjoyed solving in Frege.
-It will be most likely short snippets of code
+This project will contain some small problems that I enjoyed solving in Frege.
+It will be most likely short snippets of code.

 Frege is a Haskell for the JVM.
 If you are interested you can have a look at the following links : https://github.com/Frege/frege/wiki/_pages